 Lumens (XLM) are the native asset of the Stellar network, and at the time of writing was one of the world’s top 10 cryptocurrencies in terms of market capitalisation.

 If you’re thinking of buying Lumens, you’ll first need to find somewhere safe to store your XLM.
-However, there is a myriad of wallets available, so read on to find out more about five of the most popular options to find one that’s right for your needs.
+However, there are a myriad of wallets available, so read on to find out more about five of the most popular options to find one that’s right for your needs.

 Compare Stellar Lumens wallets